Pick a coconut from your bedroom window

 A long section cut through the greenhouse-promenade

-The height of the Green House alternates from a single-story to three-stories in step with the housing.
-This creates opportunities for tall plants & hanging plants, while establishing a human-scale
+The height of the greenhouse alternates from one to three stories, in step with the housing.
+This creates opportunities for trees & hanging plants, while establishing a human-scale

 A short section cut through the roof deck, bedrooms, living room, and three-story green house.